erykpiast/angular-event-emitter/README.md

 	...

 ````
-As you se, the syntax of removing handler is exactly the same what in case of Angular scopes.
+As you see, the usage is exactly the same what Angular scope on/emit.